unipv-larl/GWC2025/cfp.md

 Submissions must be **anonymized**, and any identifying information must be removed.
 Authors should indicate their preferred submission category; however, the final category of acceptance may be adjusted by the organising and scientific committees (e.g., if need be, a long paper submission may be accepted as a short paper).

 To enhance replicability and transparency, authors are encouraged to **share the data and code** used in their research, whenever possible in an anonymized form.
-We recommend exploring data repositories that support anonymization techniques and open-source code hosting platforms like GitHub (https://anonymous.4open.science/).
+We recommend exploring data repositories that support anonymization techniques and open-source code hosting platforms like [GitHub](https://anonymous.4open.science/).

 **Camera-ready and final papers must be submitted electronically in PDF format only.**